caterina-andrea/Dog-Walker/README.md

-Walk the Dog
+# Walk the Dog
 ## Description
 An endless runner where you play as a boy walking his dog through the forest when your dog is surprised by the cat that runs by and starts chasing it.
-You then begin chasing your dog through the forest , dodging obstacles along the way, until you crash into one and fall down.
+You then begin chasing your dog through the forest, dodging obstacles along the way, until you crash into one and fall down.
 At which point the dog turns around to check on you (obviously).

 ## How to install